dneimke/simple-coding/README.md

 ### Load Saved Games

 - Load previously saved game logs from local storage to review past matches.
+- Import game data from XML files for analysis.
+- See the [Timeline View Guide](docs/timeline-view-guide.md) for detailed instructions on working with saved games.
 - Clear the log to start a new game or remove old entries.

 ## Application Pages